9 things to do in Calgary this week: January 3 to 9 | Listed

-Here are 9 of the best things to do in Calgary this week
+11 things to do in Calgary this week: January 10 to 16

 COVID-19 continues to present a risk to public health.
 As recommended by health officials, if you choose to participate in events outside of your home, please adhere to COVID-19 health and safety measures, including proper physical distancing, mask-wearing, and frequent handwashing.
 Additionally, be aware that many businesses and events may be participating in the Restrictions Exemption Program and will require proof of vaccine or a negative, privately paid COVID-19 test.
 If you are sick, please stay home.

-New year, same us — here to keep you updated about all the fun happenings in and around YYC.

-Shake off those post-holiday blues and kick off 2022 with one (or all) of the many things to do in Calgary this week.
+It’s time to come out of hibernation and make the most of winter with some of the many things that are available to do in Calgary right now.

+YYC’s weather forecast predicted much warmer temperatures after days of extreme cold warnings last week, and it’s the perfect time to get outside and enjoy all that the city has to offer.

-Fly down the slopes at one of Western Canada’s largest tube parks, enjoy some live dinner theatre, take a day trip out to the Rockies for an incredible immersive exhibit at the Banff Gondola, glide around an outdoor skating rink, and much more.
+Get inspired at the Calgary Renovation Show, meet someone new at the city’s largest singles event, glide around an outdoor skating rink, take a day trip out to the Rockies for an incredible immersive exhibit at the Banff Gondola, and more.

-Calgary’s forecast is looking extra chilly until the weekend, so we suggest sticking to the indoor activities over the next few days, and venturing outside later in the week.

-Here are nine of the best things to do in and around Calgary this week.
+Here are 11 of the best things to do in and around Calgary this week.

 Get cozy at the East Village Hygge Hut